ummeromann/AIDD-30-Day-Challenge/Task-2 README.md

 # Explain why developers must think in layers and systems instead of raw code.

-*Developers must think in layers and systems because software is more than code—it’s interconnected.
+*Developers must think in layers and systems because software is more than code it’s interconnected.
 This approach organizes complexity, enables reuse, ensures scalability, and keeps the system maintainable, unlike focusing on raw code alone.

 # 📁 Part B — Practical Task